nogibjj/IDS706-Mini-Project2-/README.md

 # IDS 706 Data Engineering Mini Project 2

 ### Overview
 This repository is created using my Mini Project 1 template.
-It uses a couple of Pandass functions and returns descriptive statistics for the first given dataframe, which is about camera models' wide range of features.
+It uses a couple of Pandass functions and returns descriptive statistics for a given dataframe, which is about camera models' wide range of features.

 Dataset used: [1000 Cameras Dataset](https://www.kaggle.com/datasets/crawford/1000-cameras-dataset)